|Return to index|

 All the sample BASIC programs are in ASCII format and

 The simulator will correctly recognise and load tapes any of the three formats and can save in any selected format.
 If you are saving a BASIC program it would make sense to save in ASCII format (which is the default) as the resulting program can then be easily viewed and edited on the PC.
 If you are saving a tape to potentially load back onto a real UK101 you will need to ensure it is in binary or maybe audio format.
 The utility programs Tape Reader, Tape Writer and Tape Recorder can be used to quickly convert between the various formats.

 When an audio file is produced the waveform created can either be an approximation to the output generated by the real hardware (which is the default) or pure sine waves (which is probably what the Kansas City standard specified).

 |System Waveform||Sine Waveform|

 If you have original UK101 programs on old cassette tapes it is usually possible to recover them on a PC so they can be loaded and used with the simulator, provided the tapes are still playable and provided you still have something to play them with.
 The first steps are to record the cassette as an audio WAV file on the PC:

 If the recording is poor quality or the original tape was in poor condition (which is quite likely) further processing might be needed to recover the data.
-This is done using an excellent piece of software written by Martin Ward that can examine and process the WAV file in great detail to recover the original data bytes.
+This can either be done in an audio editing program such as Audacity by applying various effects to try to improve the signal or by using an excellent piece of software written by Martin Ward that can examine and process the WAV file in great detail to recover the original data bytes.
 The process is something like this: